Body Of Dustin Wakefield, Castle Rock Man Killed In Miami, Returns To Colorado

-(CBS4) – The body of the Castle Rock man who was shot and killed while protecting his family from a gunman in Miami was returned to Colorado Saturday.
-Dustin Wakefield’s body was taken to a funeral home in Aurora.
+(CBS4) – The body of the Castle Rock man who was shot and killed while protecting his family from a gunman in Miami was returned to Colorado over the weekend.
+Dustin Wakefield’s body was taken to a funeral home in Aurora on Saturday.

 A public funeral for the 21 year old is now scheduled for 2 p.m. on Sept.
 2 at BRAVE Church in Englewood.